Submit application

 Additional note on proof of ecological compensation measures

-Even if you should not request allowance this year, please note that you are still obliged to provide proof of ecological compensation measures for the previous accounting years for which you received allowance.
+Even if you do not submit an application for aid this year, please note that you must still provide proof of ecological compensation measures for the previous accounting years for which you received aid.

 Data backup